Yufok1/Convergence_Engine/README.md

 - Actual particle positions and network connections displayed
 - Dark theme with high contrast for better visibility
 - **Color-coded backend output**: All system components, AI responses, and debug messages are color-coded for easy identification
-- **Undulating exploration behavior**: The symbiotic network now visibly “undulates” as it searches the connection space, dynamically balancing triangle-closure (clustering) vs exploration.
+- **Undulating exploration behavior**: The symbiotic network visibly "undulates" as it searches the connection space, dynamically balancing triangle-closure (clustering) vs exploration.
 This makes the clustering-bias feedback knob intuitive to observe in real time.
   - When clustering bias increases, the network pulls into tighter communities (more triangle closure).
-  - When exploration dominates, you’ll see wave-like expansion into new regions of the space.
+  - When exploration dominates, you'll see wave-like expansion into new regions of the space.
   - This effect is most apparent with larger organism counts (100–300+) and enabled feedback.

 ## 🚀 Quick Start